System identification for passive linear quantum systems: The system identifiability

 \subsection{Observability, controllability and minimality}

-The concepts of controllability and observability have a straightforward, though arguably non unique, extension to the quantum domain.
-The system defined by \eqref{dynamics} and \eqref{observation} is controllable if for any times $t_{0}<t_{1}$ and any means $x_{0},x_{1}\in \mathbb{C}^{n}$ there exists a coherent input which drives the initial coherent state $|x_{0}\rangle$ into the final state $|x_{1}\rangle$ over the time interval $[t_{0},t_{1}]$.
-This is equivalent to the fact that the \emph{controllability matrix}
+The concepts of controllability and observability have a straightforward, though arguably non unique, extension to the quantum domain; see Section~II-A for the classical case.
+The system defined by \eqref{dynamics} and \eqref{observation} is controllable if the following \emph{controllability matrix} has full row rank: